 Vitamin E

-It is said that vitamin E can help relieve hot flushes and night sweats experienced by women in menopause stage of life, and thus improve their sleep quality.
+It is said that vitamin E can help relieve hot flushes and night sweats experienced by women in the menopause stage of life, and thus improve their sleep quality.

 Calcium

 Ever got the advice of drinking a glass of warm milk to help you sleep better?
-Dairy products contain calcium as well as tryptophan, both of which help the brain to produce melatonin, a hormone that promote healthy sleep.
+Dairy products contain calcium as well as tryptophan, both of which help the brain to produce melatonin, a hormone that promotes healthy sleep.

-Apart from dairy products, foods rich in calcium include bread and fortified-flour products, fishes that you eat with bones (e.g. sardines and pilchards), as well as dark leafy vegetables like spinach, kale and turnips.
+Apart from dairy products, foods rich in calcium include bread and fortified flour products, fishes that you eat with bones (e.g. sardines and pilchards), as well as dark leafy vegetables like spinach, kale, and turnips.

 Magnesium